Douglas Nicholls: Road to the 1967 referendum

 The movement took 30 years to coalesce and achieve anything like its stated goal, but it soon made its focus the Constitution of Australia which, in its original form, prevented the Commonwealth from making any law that would benefit the Aboriginal people.
 In 1949, a letter written by Nicholls prompted a Labor MP, Kim Beazley Sr., to write to the prime minister, Ben Chifley, asking him to explore how the Constitution could be amended.
-In 1957, Jessie Street approached Nicholls about bringing in the Victorian Aboriginal Advancement League to form a federal council to campaign for Aboriginal affairs to become a federal matter — this would become the Federal Council for the Advancement of Aborigines and Torres Strait Islanders.
+In 1957, Jessie Street approached Nicholls about bringing in the Victorian Aboriginal Advancement League to form a federal council to campaign for Aboriginal affairs to become a federal matter – this would become the Federal Council for the Advancement of Aborigines and Torres Strait Islanders.
 Its early work involved drafting and collecting petitions, from suburbs and town centres from across the country.
-By 1962 they had achieved 100,000 signatures with the stated goal of 250,000 signatures.
-The movement supporting a change to the constitution, which removed the block on the federal government making a laws regarding Aboriginal people, soon became known as the "yes" campaign.
+By 1962, they had achieved 100,000 signatures with the stated goal of 250,000 signatures.
+The movement supporting a change to the constitution, which removed the block on the federal government making laws regarding Aboriginal people, soon became known as the "yes" campaign.

 FCAATSI would later become the central lobby group who were able to interface with the Federal Government.
 During this time Nicholls was known to have met and negotiated with prime ministers Robert Menzies and Harold Holt.
 However, creating the political momentum involved substantial grass roots action.
 Nicholls' daughter, Pam, recalls her father winning support from white Australians at football games: “With his friend Alick Jackomos, they used to have a card table and go and sit outside the football giving out papers, giving speeches, beckoning people to come sign the petitions for the ‘yes’ vote."Nicholls interacted with the media frequently.
 Drawing on his abilities as a preacher, he was able to deliver pithy, persuasive messages which were effective in winning over the Australian public.
 One common line of argument he made was for the "Yes" vote was:“I think it’s a matter of democratic right.
 And we will form a part of the British commonwealth of nations and there should be no legislation setup to discriminate us.The 1967 Australian referendum was an emphatic success for Nicholls and the FCAATSI leadership, with an average of 90% of Australians supporting the change they had asked for.
 Following the successful outcome of the referendum, Pastor Doug argued that much more than a legal change had been made, rather, it was:… evidence that Australians recognise Aborigines are part of the nation.